guillermooo/sublime-undocs/source/basic_concepts.rst

 We assume default key bindings when indicating keyboard shortcuts.
-If you are using a non-English keyboard layout, some key bindings may not match your layout.
+If you are using a non-US-English keyboard layout, some key bindings may not match your layout.
 This is due to the way Sublime Text processes key strokes internally.